shrutik-101/shrutik-101/README.md

 I am Shruti, an aspiring data analyst based in India.

-I like thinking about business problems and figuring out how data can actually solve them. most of the time, you’ll find me exploring datasets, building dashboards, and trying to present insights in a way that just clicks.
+I like thinking about business problems and figuring out how data can actually solve them.
+Most of the time, you’ll find me exploring datasets, building dashboards, and trying to present insights in a way that just clicks.

 I enjoy mixing logic with creativity, whether it’s analyzing trends or designing clean, meaningful visuals.